kuwarkapur/Wav2Lip_testing/README.md

 Now that you have everything you need, let's perform the lip-syncing:

-#Run the inference script with your files.
+# Run the inference script with your files

 python inference.py --checkpoint_path '/path/to/wav2lip.pth' --face '/path/to/video.mp4' --audio '/path/to/audio.wav'
 Replace /path/to/wav2lip.pth with the path to the downloaded model checkpoint, /path/to/video.mp4 with the path to the video file, and /path/to/audio.wav with the path to the audio file.